 Blepharoplasty is plastic surgery of the eyelids.
-It usually involves the removal of extra skin, fat and muscle from around the eyes.
+It usually involves the removal of extra skin, fat, and muscle from around the eyes.
 It is performed on the upper eyelids when the normal aging process or genetics cause the eyelids to droop excessively.
-It can also be used under the eyes to remove the sagging skin responsible for under-eye bags.
+Minneapolis Blepharoplasty can also be used under the eyes to remove the sagging skin responsible for under-eye bags.

 When the lower eyelids are involved, the surgeon will use natural smile creases and the lash line to hide the incision.
-If under-eye puffiness is caused mostly by excess fat, the whole procedure can be preformed through a small incision made on the inside of the lower lid.
-In these cases, dissolving sutures will be used and no scar will be visible.
+If under-eye puffiness is caused mostly by excess fat, the whole procedure can be performed through a small incision made on the inside of the lower lid.
+In these cases, dissolving sutures will be used and no scars will be visible.

 Sagging eyelids and under-eye bags can also be unattractive.
 Some patients chose to have them removed to achieve a more rested or youthful appearance.

 Almost everyone has had the experience of getting up for work or school in the morning and seeing dark circles or bags under the eyes from time to time.
 It’s never an attractive look and, unfortunately, many people suffer from bags and dark circles constantly.

 These are usually caused by water retention under the eyes and can be influenced by many different factors, such as:

 - Colds, sinus infections, or allergies,

 - Excessive salt intake